dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Pointer Induction Variables {.unnumbered .unlisted}

-This example uses the `std::accumulate` function from the standard c++ library.
+This example uses the `std::accumulate` function from the standard C++ library.
 This loop uses C++ iterators, which are pointers, and not integer indices.
 The LLVM Loop Vectorizer detects pointer induction variables and can vectorize this loop.
 This feature is important because many C++ programs use iterators.

 ```cpp
 int baz(int *A, int n) {